dunstontc/learn-go/code/Kernighan/tgpl/notes/08-Goroutines-and-Channels.md

 ## 8.2.
 Example: Concurrent Clock Server

 Networking is a natural domain in which to use concurrency since servers typically handle many connections from their clients at once, each client being essentially independent of the others.
-In this section, we’ll introduce the `net` package, which provides the components for building networked client and server programs that communicate over TCP, UDP, or Unix domain sockets.
-The `net/http` package we’ve been using since Chapter 1 is built on top of functions from the `net` package.
+In this section, we'll introduce the `net` package, which provides the components for building networked client and server programs that communicate over TCP, UDP, or Unix domain sockets.
+The `net/http` package we've been using since Chapter 1 is built on top of functions from the `net` package.

 Our first example is a sequential clock server that writes the current time to the client once per second:
 ```go